On This Page:

 Rehab clinics we work within Cheshire offer effective therapies that help to improve your mental well-being.
 This approach helps you to avoid relapse.

 Poor mental health is a factor that may lead to early relapse.
 Tackling poor mental health is important for your long term sobriety.
-To fully take advantage of this, we believe benefit from staying in rehab for at 28 days.
+Learn more about dual diagnosis.
+To fully take advantage of this, we believe benefit from staying in rehab for 28 days.

 Outpatient rehab is almost always less costly than residential rehab.
 Also, the cost of rehab will vary depending upon location.
 Some rehabs are considered ‘luxury’ and will charge more money to gain access to their services.